 Q: What about the controversy surrounding the images of the children being posted online?

 Paul: I think giving the kids a place where they can see and show the pictures of them starring in a show is wonderful.
 Of course everyone is told what is going on.
 No parents have ever asked us not to take pictures with the kids (we ask) and no one has asked us to take any of the pictures down.
 So it seems that the kids like it, the parents like it.
-If one or two of the reviewers thinks it is "questionable" then they have a responsability to say so.
+If one or two of the reviewers thinks it is "questionable" then they have a responsibility to say so.
 Ultimately even the reviewers who called us out on the policy really loved the show.
+I think they put it in as a caution to parents who are trepidatious about photos of their kids online.
+We want parents to know what is happening.
+We don't want them to be surprised or uncomfortable, so utltimately they did us a favor by pointing it out.
+If parents know what is happening in advance then they can talk to us after the show and we will delete the photos or email the pictures to them directly and not put them online.
+Everyone wins.

 --------------------------------

 Naturally we have not finished the press page yet because we are lazy don't want to succeed.
 But rest assured that we will have more up here in the next couple of days.
-In the mean time feel free to send us an email or give us a call at:
+In the mean time feel free to send us an email or call the box office at: